eevleevs/hashequal/README.md

 - import *hashequal* at the beginning of the file, eventually just below the interpreter directive
 - mark every operation whose result is to be annotated with a #= comment
 - if there need to be further comments on a #= line, use another following #

+## known issues

+- does not handle implicit line continuations